proudier/website/_posts/2018-05-19-leverage-reuse-of-aws-lambda-execution-context.md

 - Performance
 ---

 Properly reusing the execution contexts on AWS Lambda will reduce the execution time of your functions.
-Though this article illustrate the concept with Lambdas written in Java, the principle applies to any of the supported languages.
+Though this article illustrate the concept with lambdas written in Java, the principle applies to any of the supported languages.

 To understand what execution context reuse is, please consider the following lambda function: